PicThrive/PicThriveApi/owner.rst

 Owner
 =====
-Details about the root account holder, and their preferences and settings.
+Details about the root account holder, including their preferences and settings.

 /Owner/
 -------